Local MAP Sampling for Diffusion Models: Experiments

-\textbf{Inverse problems}.
+{ \textbf{Inverse problems}.
 We evaluate our method on image restoration and scientific inverse problems.
 For linear image restoration, we consider (1) super-resolution, (2) Gaussian deblurring, (3) motion deblurring, (4) inpainting (with a box mask), and (5) inpainting (with a 70\% random mask).
 For nonlinear image restoration, we consider (1) phase retrieval, (2) high dynamic range (HDR) reconstruction, (3) nonlinear deblurring, (4) JPEG restoration, (5) quantization, where HDR, JPEG restoration and quantization are nonlinear inverse problems with non-differentiable operators.
 For scientific inverse problems, we adopt the benchmark from InverseBench \citep{zheng2025inversebench}, which includes Linear Inverse Scattering (LIS), Compressed sensing MRI (CS-MRI) and Black Hole Imaging.
-More details are provided in the \cref{sec:exp_details}.
+More details are provided in Appendix~\ref{sec:exp_details}.

-\textbf{Dataset}.
+\textbf{Dataset and Pretrained models}.
 For image restoration, we evaluated our method on FFHQ \citep{karras2019style} $256 \times 256$ and ImageNet $256 \times 256$ datasets \citep{deng2009imagenet}.
 Following DAPS, we test the same subset of 100 images for both datasets.
 For scientific inverse problems, we adopt the same dataset as InverseBench \citep{zheng2025inversebench}.

-\textbf{Pretrained models}.
 For image restoration tasks, we utilize the pre-trained checkpoint \citep{chung2022diffusion} on the FFHQ dataset and the pre-trained checkpoint \citep{dhariwal2021diffusion} on the ImageNet dataset.
 For scientific inverse problems, we adopt the pre-trained checkpoints from InverseBench.